Polar Setup

 ngrok http 3000

-# Copy the https URL and configure it in Polar webhook settings
+# Use the https URL in Polar webhook settings

 # Example: https://abc123.ngrok.io/api/auth/polar/webhook